thiswillbeyourgithub/wdoc/WDoc/docs/USAGE.md

     found in the sources.
 Only used if task is `query` or `search`.

 * `WDOC_STRICT_DOCDICT`
-    * if "true", will crash instead of printing if trying to set an unexpected argument in a DocDict.
+    * if "True", will crash instead of printing if trying to set an unexpected argument in a DocDict.
         Otherwise, you can specify things like "anki_profile" as argument to filetype "pdf" without crashing, this also makes no sense but can be useful if there's a bug in WDoc that is not yet fixed and you want to continue in the meantime.
+    * If set to "False": we print in red unexpected arguments but add them anyway.
+    * If set to "strip": we print in red unexpected arguments and ignore them.

 * `WDOC_MAX_LOADER_TIMEOUT`
     * Number of seconds to wait before giving up on loading a document (this does not include recursive types, only the DocDicts).